Virtakuono/.kml-repository/README.md

 to know the location of your point of interest and add it to the sheet with a descriptive name and, if possible, further instructions.
+Just copy a row of data and paste it at the end of the spreadsheet making a duplicate.
+Then edit the newly-created duplicate, entering correct coordinates and other data.

+#### Getting the coordinates

 Unfortunately, getting the coordinates of your current whereabouts *in a readable and useful format* might sometimes be a hassle.
 On iOS